Peanut-Butter-OSS/PDF-Marking-Tool/docs/Backlog.md

 - Add marking tool menu item with an About item and perhaps links to help files etc.
 - Prepare a github docs page for the tool
 - Remember total possible marks if I reclick the Count option
+- Deselect tool isn't available when the Mark and Comment mark tool is selected (but it must be)

 ## Elaborated (Define features here)